 Frequently Asked Questions

-The online housing application for the 2020/2021 academic year is available starting in early February 2020.
-If you plan to apply for the Spring 2020 semester only, that is available on October 1, 2019.
+We anticipate the online housing application for the 2021/2022 academic year will be available starting in February 2021.
+If you plan to apply for the Spring 2021 semester only, the application will be available in October 2020.
 Spaces fill quickly and we encourage you to apply early.
+Please check the Housing website for updates on when the application will be available.

 Academic year license agreements for the Suites, Classics and CV2 Residence Halls begin mid-August and end mid-May of the following year.
 The License Agreement does not cover the winter break period (intersession) and students must vacate their rooms and can return at the start of Spring semester; For specific license agreement contract dates, please refer to the Annual Housing License Agreement located on the housing website www.housing.sjsu.edu.
 Although the residents must vacate their rooms, all belongings may stay in the room during the winter break period.
 Due to space limitations, it is highly unlikely that intersession housing will be available for residents of the Suites, Classics and CV2.
 Residents wishing to reside in Intersession Housing during the winter break period may inquire at the UHS Housing main office.
 If space is available, the Licensee must submit a Winter Break Period Addendum and payment by December 3rd.
 Residents may not remain for summer but may contract with overnight guest housing and/or contract for a summer space (pending availability) if summer housing is needed.

 Academic year license agreements for the Apartments begin mid-August and end the second to last weekend of May of the following year.
 Residents in the Apartments may remain in their apartment during the winter break period.
 Residents in these apartments may not remain for summer but may contract with overnight guest housing and/or contract for a summer space (pending availability) if summer housing is needed.
 Refer to License Agreement Booklet for exact dates.